skanda890/skanda890/README.md

             <li>🐦 Follow me on <a href="https://x.com/SkandaBT2015">Twitter</a>, <a href="https://www.instagram.com/skandabt/">Instagram</a>.</li>
         </ul>
         <h3>Conclusion</h3>
-       <p><a href="https://github.com/skanda890">skanda890 (Skanda BT)</a> has many repositories available on GitHub, showcasing a diverse range of projects and interests in software development.</p>
+       <p>I have many repositories available on GitHub, all showcasing a diverse range of projects and interests in software development.</p>
-       <p>Overall, <a href="https://github.com/skanda890">skanda890</a>'s GitHub profile reflects their passion for coding and creating user-friendly software.</p>
+       <p>Overall, my GitHub profile reflects my passion for coding and creating user-friendly software.</p>
        <p>I have another <a href="https://github.com/skanda890/skanda890/blob/HTML/README-adventure.md">README</a> file, go check that out now.</p>
    </div>
 </body>